Smoked Out Music: Greatest Hits

 Smoked Out Music: Greatest Hits is a compilation album by hip-hop group Three 6 Mafia.
 The album features tracks that span the full history of the group up until the album's release.
 The first track on the album, "When It's On, It's Murder", is a previously unreleased song, while the rest are lifted from previous album releases.

-The album also contains a bonus second disk that features a mix of 15 untitled tracks that are "dragged-n-chopped" by DJ Black.
+The album also contains a bonus second disc that features a mix of 15 untitled tracks that are "dragged-n-chopped" by DJ Black.